Blendify/blender-manual/trunk/blender_docs/manual/interface/splash.rst

    Branch
       Optional branch ID.
 Interactive Region
-   The interactive region is the bottom half of the splash screen and provides how to get a project started
+   The interactive region is the bottom half of the splash screen and provides how to get a project started.

    New File
       Options for starting a new project, based on predefined application templates.